-Since July 20, 2001, we had a syndicated loan agreement with AmSouth as the administrative agent for the lenders, for a senior non-secured revolving credit facility of up to \$25.0 million, expiring on July 25, 2003 and a senior non-secured term loan for \$35.0 million expiring on July 1, 2006.
+From July 20, 2001 until May 1, 2003, the date that this loan agreement was paid off, we had a syndicated loan agreement with AmSouth as the administrative agent the lenders, for a senior non-secured revolving credit facility of up to \$25.0 million, expiring on July 25, 2003 and a senior non-secured term loan for \$35.0 million expiring on July 1, 2006.
 On July 12, 2002, we amended this credit facility to convert the term loan portion into a reducing revolving credit line providing initial availability equivalent to the balance of the term loan prior to the amendment.
 Amounts available for borrowing under this facility were to be reduced by \$ 7.0 million per annum and the facility was to expire on July 1, 2006.
 Additionally, on July 31, 2002, we amended the credit facility again to extend the \$25 million senior non-secured revolving credit facility to July 25, 2004.
-Amounts outstanding under the revolving facility and term loan facility bore interest at a floating rate equal to LIBOR (1.23% at March 31, 2003) plus an applicable margin of 0.75% to 2.00% based upon calculated financial ratios.
+Amounts outstanding under the revolving facility and term loan facility bore interest at a floating rate equal to LIBOR (1.12% at June 30, 2003) plus an applicable margin of 0.75% to 2.00% based upon calculated financial ratios.
 The loan agreement contained customary financial and non-financial covenants.
-Such covenants specifed that we had to maintain certain liquidity measures and limits the amount of capital expenditures we may make in any fiscal year.
-The loan agreement also contains customary restrictions on, among other things, additional indebtedness, liens on our assets, sales or transfers of assets, investments, restricted payments (including payment of dividends and stock repurchases), issuance of equity securities, and mergers, acquisitions and other fundamental changes in our business.
-Additionally, the terms of our loan agreement restricted the declaration and payment of dividends in excess of \$5.5 million in any fiscal year.
-Our ownership in NN Euroball ApS had been pledged as collateral.
-We were in compliance with all such covenants as of March 31, 2003
+Such covenants specifed that we had to maintain certain liquidity measures and limited the amount of capital expenditures we could make in any fiscal year.
+The loan agreement also contained customary restrictions on, among other things, additional indebtedness, liens on our assets, sales or transfers of assets, investments, restricted payments (including payment of dividends and stock repurchases), issuance of equity securities, and mergers, acquisitions and other fundamental changes in our business.
+Additionally, the terms of this loan agreement restricted the declaration and payment of dividends in excess of \$5.5 million in any fiscal year.
+Our ownership in NN Euroball ApS had been pledged as

-In connection with the Euroball transaction we and NN Euroball ApS, entered into a Facility Agreement with a bank to provide up to Euro 36.0 million in Term Loans and Euro 5.0 million in revolving credit loans.
-We borrowed Euro 30.5 million (\$28.8 million) under the term loan facility and Euro 1,000 (\$943) under the revolving credit facility.
-Amounts outstanding under the Facility Agreement were secured by inventory and accounts receivable and bore interest at EURIBOR (2.52% at March 31, 2003) plus an applicable margin between 0.8% and 2.25% based upon financial ratios.
-The shareholders of NN Euroball ApS provided guarantees for the Facility Agreement.
+In connection with the Euroball transaction we and Euroball, entered into a Facility Agreement with a bank to provide up to Euro 36.0 million in Term Loans and Euro 5.0 million in revolving credit loans.
+We borrowed Euro 30.5 million (\$28.8 million) under the term loan facility and Euro 1.0 million (\$0.9 million) under the revolving credit facility.
+Amounts outstanding under the Facility Agreement bore interest at EURIBOR (2.14% at June 30, 2003) plus an applicable margin between 0.8% and 2.25% based upon financial ratios.
+The shareholders of Euroball provided guarantees for the Facility Agreement.
 The Facility Agreement contained restrictive covenants, which specified, among other things, restrictions on the incurrence of indebtedness and the maintenance of certain financial ratios.
-Euroball was in compliance with all such covenants at March 31, 2003.
-Amounts outstanding under the Facility Agreement were secured by the stock in certain subsidiaries, inventory and accounts receivable of NN Euroball ApS.
+Amounts outstanding under the Facility Agreement were secured by the stock in certain subsidiaries, inventory and accounts receivable of Euroball.
+This loan agreement was paid off on May 1, 2003.